PreEmptive Thoughts from Build 2017

 Like so many of us returning from Build 2017, we at PreEmptive are feeling both energized and highly motivated.
 Energized because of the truly impressive innovation coming out of both Microsoft and our larger ecosystem – and motivated because we can all see the expanding concern around application risk management and data security in this rapidly evolving world – and of course, that is where PreEmptive Solutions comes in.

 Microsoft announced (and released) a broad range of software at Build: Improving Azure, Visual Studio, cross platform application development, and DevOps automation and efficiencies.
-You don’t have to hear about these from us – Microsoft published a nice Build wrap up here.
 I’m proud to say that PreEmptive Solutions were able to continue our 15+ year tradition of keeping pace with Microsoft’s remarkable cadence with a few announcements of our own.

 At Build 2017, we announced